 The Rwenzori Mountains are one of the most exciting and challenging mountain ranges to trek and climb in the world.
 996 square kilometres of fantastical vegetation, lakes, rocky outcrops, cliffs, high glaciers and snow-capped peaks exist as a unique and mystical world into which you can escape.

-The height of the peaks may not match taller mountains elsewhere in the world, the highest point, Mt Stanley’s Margherita Peak, is 5,109 metres.
-But their remote location, fluctuating weather conditions, startlingly diverse vegetation, and low visitor numbers combine to thrill adventurous trekkers looking for a very special experience.
+The height of the peaks may not match taller mountains elsewhere in the world, the highest point, Mt Stanley’s Margherita Peak, is 5,109 metres (although this is still the 4th highest peak in Africa!).
+But their remote location, fluctuating weather conditions, startlingly diverse vegetation, remoteness, viewpoints and low visitor numbers combine to thrill adventurous trekkers looking for a very special experience.

 A snapshot of the mountains

 The atmosphere is moist; the mountains receive over 3 metres of rainfall a year.
 This makes the lower slopes lush with vegetation and the higher reaches covered in snow and ice.
 Although the glaciers have retreated massively over the last hundred years due to climate change, climbers in the wet season months will still have to navigate ice walls and significant snowfall to reach the peaks.
-This bit of Africa definitely isn’t hot.
+Alpine adventuring meets central Africa.

 Trekking in the Rwenzori Mountains

 The Rwenzoris must be explored on foot and you must be of above average fitness and used to endurance activities.
 Margherita Peak has recently been reclassified as a technical climb and although you don’t need to be an expert climber in winter conditions, some experience is recommended.